talitahalboth/The-Great-Daisy-Experiment/README.md

 One idea for a creative programming project about daisies could be to create a program that generates a virtual daisy field.
 This field could be populated with different types of daisies, and users could choose to add or remove different types of daisies.

-### ToDo

-- The exported svg as of now can't export the flowers as well, only the field.